the-rccg/hw2d/README.md

 The reason why the Hasegawa-Wakatani Model has been the de-facto testing bed for new methods are its statistically stationary properties of the complex turbulent system.
 The moduel includes all code needed to generate these values.
-It goes further, however, and provides reference values with statistical bounds for the first time for a vast range of values.
+It goes further, however, and provides reference values along with statistical bounds for the first time for a vast range of values.
 This allows simple comparison, as well es evalutaion of new methods to one reference community built resource.

 $$